Sources of Hallucination by Large Language Models on Inference Tasks: Experimental Design

-\paragraph{Levy/Holt} For our experiments, we use the Levy/Holt dataset, containing premise-hypothesis pairs with a task formatted: ``Given [premise $P$], is it true that [hypothesis $H$]?''.
-Each $P$- and $H$-statement has the property of containing one predicate with two entity arguments, (where the same entities appear in both $P$ and $H$) as shown in Table~\ref{tab:new_premises}, so entailment is decidable on the basis of the predicate and its attributes.
-We study the challenging subset of 1,784 directional questions, where entailments hold in one direction but \textit{not} both.
+\paragraph{Levy/Holt} consists of premise-hypothesis pairs, with a task formatted: ``Given [premise $P$], is it true that [hypothesis $H$]?'' \cite{levy_annotating_2016, holt_probabilistic_2019}.
+Each $P$- and $H$-statement has the property of containing one predicate with two entity arguments, (where the same entities appear in both $P$ and $H$) as shown in Table~\ref{tab:new_premises}.
+This targeted dataset is ideal for precisely measuring model understanding of predicates, because entailment between statements is decidable purely on the basis of the predicates and their attributes.
+We study the challenging directional subset, where entailments hold in one direction but \textit{not} both.

+\paragraph{RTE-1} is one of the original and most difficult tests of NLI \cite{10.1007/11736790_9}.
+It is not purely directional on the basis of predicates or consistently structured like Levy/Holt, so we leave it out of the behavioral experiments.
+However, it is a widely understood dataset, and we use it to demonstrate the impact of the two biases in general NLI in \S\ref{Sec:world-consensus-data}.

-We aim to test LLMs on their capability to reason purely about the semantics of natural language predicates, not any task relating to knowledge of the world, so we explicitly avoid datasets such as MMLU \cite{hendryckstest2021}, Natural Questions \cite{kwiat2019naturalquestions}, OpenBookQA \cite{Mihaylov2018CanAS} etc.
+\paragraph{Exclusions} are made of NLI datasets relating to knowledge of the world, since we aim to test LLMs on their capability to reason purely about the semantics of natural language predicates without relying on memorized facts.
+We explicitly avoid datasets such as MMLU \cite{hendryckstest2021}, Natural Questions \cite{kwiat2019naturalquestions}, OpenBookQA \cite{Mihaylov2018CanAS} etc.